Ensono/amido.github.io/docs/workloads/common/backend/java/architecture/dependency_parent_java.md

 ## Module Overview

-This parent module provides shared functionality to the Stacks java modules.
+This parent module provides shared functionality to the Ensono Stacks java modules.
 It's based on Spring and contains the dependency management, shared properties, plugins, profiles, reporting and repositories.
 It's intended to be the parent module for Ensono Stacks but can also get used in your project.